EduLearn Academy offers best of the best instructors for your kids. Choose any mode of instruction from list of options.

 State governments are responsible for the establishment of state universities and colleges and has the power to approve the establishment of private universities through State Acts.
 All private universities are expected to conform to the UGC guidelines to ensure that certain minimum standards are maintained.

 Amity University in Uttar Pradesh is one of the private universities to open its doors.
-It was approved by the Uttar Pradesh state legislature on 12 January 2005 under section 2(f) of the University Grants Commission Act.
+It was approved by the Uttar search marketing consultant Pradesh state legislature on 12 January 2005 under section 2(f) of the University Grants Commission Act.

 Not-for-profit and anti-commercialization concepts dominate higher education fee structures.
 To prevent commercialization and profit-making, institutions are prohibited from claiming returns on investments.
 This, however, does not pose a hurdle for universities interested in mobilizing resources to replace and upgrade their assets and services.
 A fixation of fees is required in accordance with the guidelines prescribed by the UGC and other concerned statutory bodies.
 For this purpose, the UGC may request the relevant information from the private university concerned, as prescribed in the UGC (Returns of Information by Universities) Rules, 1979.

 In line with the policy on Fee Fixation in Private Unaided Educational Institutions Imparting Higher and Technical Education, two types of fees are required: tuition fees and development fees.
 Tuition fees are intended to recover the actual cost of imparting education without bookkeeping courses becoming a source of profit for the owner of the institution.
 While earning returns on investment would not be permissible, development fees may provide an element of partial capital cost recovery to the management, serving as a resource for upkeep and replacement.